-Insulated boots are lightweight and quick-drying, with moisture resistant insulation that helps to keep feet warm.
-Waterproof boots offer seam-sealed construction and waterproof leather, and help to keep feet dry in wet environments.
+Insulated boots are lightweight and quick-drying, with moisture resistant insulation that helps keep feet warm.
+Waterproof boots offer seam-sealed construction and waterproof leather, and help keep feet dry in wet environments.

-If you typically order a size 9 shoe, order a size 9 overshoes.
+If you typically order a size 9 shoe, order a size 9 overshoe.
 Overshoes are meant to fit over the size shoe you usually wear.

 If you typically require a "wide width" shoe, you will also need a "wide width" boot.
 Boots typically come in Medium (M) and Wide (W or EE).
-Most manufacturers refer to wide boots as W; Carhartt refers to wide boots as EE.
+Most manufacturers refer to wide boots as W; some manufacturers refers to wide boots as EE.

-Yes, Tyndale offers women's boots with protective toes and recommends purchasing these instead of men's boots when a protective toe is needed.
+Yes, Tyndale offers women's boots with protective toes.
+We recommend purchasing these instead of men's boots when a protective toe is needed.

 Tyndale does not recommend that women purchase men's sized boots when a protective toe is needed.
 If you are ordering boots without protective toes, you may consider ordering men's boots for more options.
 Typically, you would need to order one-and-a-half (1-1/2) to two (2) sizes smaller than your usual size, depending on the manufacturer.
 For example, if you are usually a size 8 in women's shoes, you would need to order a men's size 6 or 6-1/2.
 If you have any questions about boot sizing, please call Tyndale Customer Service at 215-755-5660.